Mean field limit for one dimensional opinion dynamics with Coulomb interaction and time dependent weights: Introduction

 Of course, the definition of $\mathbf{S}[F]$ is motivated by integrating by parts the expression $\int^x_{-\infty}\partial_{z}F(t,z)(S\star\partial_{z}F)(t,x)dz$.
 The idea of analyzing the equation for the primitive of $\mu$ stems from the work \cite{4} which studies the homogenous Burgers equation.
 The advantage of the equation (\ref{eq:-3}) in comparision to (\ref{eq:-2}) is that the flux term is local, which raises the hope that a well posedness theory is in reach.
 We refer to \cite{6} for a well posedness theory in the case of non-local fluxes (yet with no source term).
 By closely adapting the method introduced in \cite{11} (which has its roots in the classical Kruzkov entropy) we are able to simultaneously prove the $BV$-well posedness of the equation (\ref{eq:-3}), and derive the unique solution of (\ref{eq:-3}) in the limit as $N\rightarrow\infty$ of the primitive of the empirical measure (shifted by $-\frac{1}{2}$ in order to ensure proper cancellation), namely

 where $H$ is the Heaviside function.
+A notable difference with respect to \cite{11} is that we deal with time dependent fluxes for the approximation sequence of conservation laws with sources satisfied by $F_N$ associated to the particle system \eqref{opinion dynamics with kernel S}, see \eqref{discretized Burgers} below.
+In addition, we also face technical difficulties in checking the entropy conditions of the accumulation limits of the sequence $F_N$ due to the time dependency.
+Other differences which put our work in variance with \cite{11} are reflected in the well-posedness for the system (\ref{eq:OPINION DYNAMICS}), the handling of the different source term, and the verification that $F_{N}$ is an entropy solution of (a discretized version of) equation (\ref{eq:-3}).
 We stress that the 1D settings are essential for the analysis to be carried out properly.
 In the context of higher dimensions, we mention the recent breakthrough \cite{18}, in which the author succeeded in deriving the equation (\ref{eq:homogenous transport}) from the system (\ref{N body problem}) for interaction which may have even stronger singularities than Coulomb.
 The modulated energy strategy in \cite{18} is well suited for higher dimensions, which raises the interesting question whether this strategy can be extended to the framework of the present work in which time dependent weights are considered.

 In Section 2 we fix some notation, prove the well posedness of the system (\ref{eq:OPINION DYNAMICS}) for the case of the 1D attractive Coulomb interaction and record other basic properties of the solutions of the ODE system.
 Section 3 is aimed at constructing a discretized flux and showing that $ F_{N} $ satisfies the Burgers equation associated with this flux.
 Section 4 is devoted towards proving Theorem \ref{Main Theorem }, the main result of this work.
 The mean field limit and the $BV$-well posedness of equation (\ref{eq:-3}) are the content of Theorem \ref{Main Theorem }.
-The main differences which put our work in variance with \cite{11} are reflected in the well-posedness for the system (\ref{eq:OPINION DYNAMICS}), the handling of the source term, and the verification that $F_{N}$ is an entropy solution of (a discretized version of) equation (\ref{eq:-3}).